line/lich/lifecycle/README.md

 [CoroutineScope](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/-coroutine-scope/).

 `AutoResetLifecycleScope` will be canceled when its `Lifecycle` is destroyed.
-`AutoResetLifecycleScope` will also "reset" jobs launched from it when the Lifecycle events specified by `resetPolicy` have occurred.
+`AutoResetLifecycleScope` will also "reset" coroutines launched from it when the Lifecycle events specified by `resetPolicy` have occurred.

 `AutoResetLifecycleScope` is bound to [Dispatchers.Main](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/-dispatchers/-main.html).
-So, jobs launched from the scope will be executed on the main thread by default.
+So, coroutines launched from the scope will be executed on the main thread by default.

 `AutoResetLifecycleScope` is similar to
-[Android Architecture Components' lifecycleScope](https://developer.android.com/reference/kotlin/androidx/lifecycle/package-summary.html#lifecyclescope), but it is canceled only when its `Lifecycle` is destroyed.
+[Android Architecture Components' lifecycleScope](https://developer.android.com/reference/kotlin/androidx/lifecycle/package-summary.html#lifecyclescope), but `lifecycleScope` is canceled only when its `Lifecycle` is destroyed.
+So, `AutoResetLifecycleScope` is useful if you want to *cancel* coroutines when the `Lifecycle` is stopped or paused.

 Example of use:
 ```kotlin